LinqLover/symbolic-execution-survey/report/report.md

 However, online symbolic executors can reduce memory consumption by using copy-on-write data structures to share common symbolic states among multiple execution paths [@baldoni2018survey].
 Offline symbolic execution does not share any resources between multiple execution paths, reducing the implementation overhead for resource isolation (see also \cref{environment-models}).

-*Hybrid symbolic executors* combine both online and offline execution styles to benefit from the improved performance of online execution until a memory boundary is reached [@cha2012unleashing].
+*Hybrid symbolic executors* combine both online and offline execution styles to benefit from the improved performance of online execution until they reach a memory boundary [@cha2012unleashing].
 At that point, they switch to an offline execution strategy and re-execute further execution paths from the beginning.

 ### Dynamic Symbolic Execution

 Traditional symbolic execution is unable to handle blackboxes: since any variable may be assigned a symbolic expression, the executor cannot pass it to a foreign system (e.g., when making a system call to the OS).
-*Dynamic symbolic execution* (DSE) overcomes this limitation by combining symbolic execution with normal concrete execution which assigns concrete values to variables [@cadar2013symbolic; @baldoni2018survey].^[
+*Dynamic symbolic execution* (DSE) overcomes this limitation by combining symbolic execution with normal concrete execution that assigns concrete values to variables [@cadar2013symbolic; @baldoni2018survey].^[
   The terms "dynamic symbolic execution" and "concolic execution" are used inconsistently in the literature.
   In this report, we adhere to the taxonomy of Cadar et al. who use "dynamic symbolic execution" as an umbrella term for execution-generated testing and concolic execution [@cadar2013symbolic] (instead of the taxonomy of Baldoni et al. who use both terms in the opposite way [@baldoni2018survey]).]